The OVO Energy Tour of Britain is British Cycling's premier road cycling event and the country's largest annual, free-to-spectate sporting event.

 The 2017 tour

-In 2017 the race will begin in Edinburgh for the first time, with Sunday 3 September seeing the opening stage head from the Scottish capital’s Royal Mile to Kelso in the Scottish Borders, with Stage One featuring a spectator friendly loop through the finish.
+In 2017 the race began in Edinburgh for the first time, with Sunday 3 September seeing the opening stage head from the Scottish capital’s Royal Mile to Kelso in the Scottish Borders, and featuring a spectator friendly loop through the finish.

-The second stage, on Monday 4 September, takes place in Northumberland, heading from Kielder Water and Forest Park to Blyth, which last hosted a stage finish two years ago, won by Fernando Gaviria.
+The second stage, on Monday 4 September, took place in Northumberland, heading from Kielder Water and Forest Park to Blyth, which last hosted a stage finish two years ago, won by Fernando Gaviria.

-North Lincolnshire will host a whole stage for the first time, marking the return of the race to the area for the first time since 2009.
-Stage Three on Tuesday 5 September will begin in the 300-acre country estate of Normanby Hall and finish in Scunthorpe.
+North Lincolnshire hosted a whole stage for the first time, marking the return of the race to the area for the first time since 2009.
+Stage Three on Tuesday 5 September began in the 300-acre country estate of Normanby Hall and finished in Scunthorpe.

-A day later Nottinghamshire also hosts an entire stage for the first time, with Mansfield and Newark-on-Trent welcoming the OVO Energy Tour of Britain for the first time on Wednesday 6 September.
+A day later Nottinghamshire also hosted an entire stage for the first time, with Mansfield and Newark-on-Trent welcoming the OVO Energy Tour of Britain for the first time on Wednesday 6 September.

-Thursday 7 September will witness a mid-race individual time trial over a distance of 10-miles/16-kilometres, in and around Clacton-on-Sea in the Tendring district of Essex.
+Thursday 7 September saw a mid-race individual time trial over a distance of 10-miles/16-kilometres, in and around Clacton-on-Sea in the Tendring district of Essex.

-A familiar stop on the Tour in recent years, Suffolk will host a full stage for the first time, with the start on Friday 8 September in the famous horse racing town of Newmarket and the finish on the Suffolk Coast in Aldeburgh.
+A familiar stop on the Tour in recent years, Suffolk hosted a full stage for the first time, with the start on Friday 8 September in the famous horse racing town of Newmarket and the finish on the Suffolk Coast in Aldeburgh.

-The penultimate stage of the race will cross the Cotswolds, from Hemel Hempstead to a new finish in the centre of Cheltenham on Saturday 9 September.
+The penultimate stage of the race crossed the Cotswolds, from Hemel Hempstead to a new finish in the centre of Cheltenham on Saturday 9 September.

-The final stage on Sunday 10 September will then take the OVO Energy Tour of Britain from Worcester city centre through Worcestershire and Herefordshire to finish in Cardiff for the first time ever, culminating with three laps of a city centre circuit.
+The final stage on Sunday 10 September took the OVO Energy Tour of Britain from Worcester city centre through Worcestershire and Herefordshire to finish in Cardiff for the first time ever, culminating with three laps of a city centre circuit.

 For more information about the OVO Energy Tour of Britain, please visit www.tourofbritain.co.uk